Laura Fraser

 Articles

 I’ve written hundreds of articles for national magazines, including The New York Times, Gourmet, Food & Wine, Bon Appetit, Salon.com, Vogue, Glamour, Self, Marie Claire, Mother Jones, Sunset, Afar, Elle, the Daily Beast, San Francisco Examiner Magazine, O: the Oprah Magazine, and many others.
-I’ve been a contributing editor at Health, Good Housekeeping, More, and now at San Francisco Magazine and Craftsmanship Quarterly.
+I’ve been a contributing editor at Health, Good Housekeeping, More, San Francisco Magazine and Craftsmanship Quarterly.
 Several of my articles are listed below.
+Unfortunately, many have now been deleted from the internet.
+Lots of others were published without links.
+I’m working on updating this page!

 Of any essay I’ve ever written, this one, “Why I Stopped Being a Vegetarian,” originally published in Salon.com in 2000, has been reprinted most, mainly in college readers.